Assistant Professor (Research) in Geography

 Durham University

 As a historical and cultural geographer of climate change, my research focuses on the physiological and psychological impacts of unprecedented weather.
-My current project, "Under pressure: A historical and cultural geography of meteorosensitivity" (2024-2029), is supported by the Wellcome Trust.
-It examines how our understanding of the effects of weather on the human body has evolved over time.
+My current project, "Under pressure: A historical and cultural geography of meteorosensitivity", is supported by the Wellcome Trust.
+It examines our evolving understanding of the effects of weather on health and well-being.

 I trace the history of medical meteorology and human biometeorology from the 19th century to the present, exploring the different shapes the “meteorological body” has taken over time.
-Through extensive archival research and interviews with experts, I connect these historical ideas to current weather- and climate-health practices, highlighting the pressures created by climate change.
+Through extensive archival research and interviews with experts, I connect these historical ideas to current weather- and climate-health practices, highlighting particular pressures of climate change.